particle-iot/docs/src/content/reference/device-os/firmware.md

 #### isEmpty - CloudEvent

-Returns true if the event is empty  (no has data).
+Returns true if the event is empty (has no data).

 ```cpp
 // PROTOTYPE